Draco-lang/Language-suggestions/Specification/UserDefinedTypes.md

 }
 ```

 The members within the enum declaration directly follow the same logic as classes, only instance state is declared.
+Note, that this declaration is a **reference type**, unlike enums in C# by default (see the C# equivalent later).

 Behavior can be associated the same way, as for classes: